opetitprestataire/label-studio/docs/source/templates/timeseries_audio_video.md

 ### Best practices

 **Use time-based time series when:**
-- Data has actual timestamps
+- Data has actual timestamps.
-- Precise temporal alignment is needed
+- Precise temporal alignment is needed.
-- Working with multiple media types
+- Working with multiple media types.

 **Use index-based time series when:**
-- Data is sequential
+- Data is sequential.
-- No actual timestamps are available
+- No actual timestamps are available.
-- Simple 1 sample <=> 1 second mapping with media time is sufficient
+- Simple 1 sample <=> 1 second mapping with media time is sufficient.

-## Handling length mismatches
+## Handling length, duration, sample and frame rates mismatches

+**Timeseries length and video duration**

 You may have mismatched lengths in your data.
 When this occurs:

-- Sync works up to the length of the shorter component
+- Sync works up to the length of the shorter component.
-- Components stop at their respective ends
+- Components stop at their respective ends; however, other components with a longer length/duration can continue playing.

-- No data loss occurs, but sync stops at the shorter component's end
+**Timeseries sample rate and video frame rate**

+!!! attention
+    It's extremely important to set `frameRate` for your video.
+Otherwise, you will get incorrect labeling synchronization between timeseries and video.

+We recommend converting your video using these scripts: https://labelstud.io/tags/video#Video-format.

+Also, it is recommended to use integer multiples for sample rates and frame rates in your time series, audio, and videos.
+This approach simplifies aligning samples and frames and allows for smooth navigation across various media sources.
+For example, if the video frame rate is _30 frames per second_, having _60 (or 90, 120, ...) samples per second_ for the time series is beneficial.

 ## Labeling Configurations